 Daunted and overwhelmed, I embarked on the five day SOLIDWORKS Essentials course, gradually getting my head around the SOLIDWORKS way of doing things (I had to relearn what I learned in AutoCAD) and, once it clicked, I realised that I’d been doing everything wrong all along!
 SOLIDWORKS just “makes sense”.

-I’ve been using SOLIDWORKS for over 6 years now and have also completed many other courses, such as Weldments, Sheet Metal, Advanced Part Modelling and Assembly Modelling.
-Over the years, I’ve designed all kinds of stuff from hip implants, particle accelerators, windows, bridges and even lab equipment, encompassing each of the different SOLIDWORKS disciplines along the way.
+I’ve been using SOLIDWORKS ever since and have also completed many other courses, such as Weldments, Sheet Metal, Advanced Part Modelling and Assembly Modelling.
+With the knowledge gained I’ve designed all kinds of stuff from hip implants, particle accelerators, windows, bridges and even lab equipment, encompassing each of the different SOLIDWORKS disciplines along the way.

 The SOLIDWORKS Essentials course: